 Applying for a study visa also entails applying for a study stay permit.

 - Who can apply for a visa: Visa applications must be submitted in person by the applicant or by an authorized representative.
+When the visa application has been submitted by a legal representative, the student MUST COLLECT the visa in person at the CONSULATE.

-Place of submission: The application for authorization to stay for studies may be submitted in person or representation, requesting a prior appointment.
+- Place of submission: The application for authorization to stay for studies may be submitted in person or representation, requesting a prior appointment.
+Appointments are personal and may be booked by sending an email to (cog.toronto.citasvis@maec.es), indicating the following:

 1. Email subjet: First name;Last name;STUDY VISA APPOINTMENT

-(e.g. ROBERT;LEWIS;STUDY VISA APPOINTMENT. )
+(e.g. ROBERT;LEWIS;STUDY VISA APPOINTMENT . )

-- POSTAL ADDRESS: (City, Postal code)
+· POSTAL ADDRESS: (City, Postal code)

-- INTENDED DEPARTURE DATE FROM CANADA: dd/mm/yyyy - The study visa cannot be used for tourist purposes.
+· INTENDED DEPARTURE DATE FROM CANADA: dd/mm/yyyy - The study visa cannot be used for tourist purposes.

-- ONE identification document in PDF format, PASSPORT and PROOF OF RESIDENCE IN CANADA and Certificate of admission issued in Spain by any authorized university or school
+· ONE identification document in PDF format, PASSPORT and PROOF OF RESIDENCE IN CANADA and Certificate admission of issued in Spain by any authorized university or school

 - Visa application period: Visa applications must be submitted sufficiently in advance of the beginning of the pertinent study programmes, as the procedure entails consultations with other authorities.